)

 Yes.
 You need insurance before you drive a used car.
 If you purchase from a dealership, you must show proof of insurance or buy temporary insurance before leaving.
 You might be able to purchase a used car without proof of insurance from a private seller, but it’s illegal to drive without it.

 Not necessarily.
-The price to insure a used car is typically the same as that of a new car.
-The pricing may differ in some instances, but it’s usually close.
+The price to insure a used car in comparison to a new car may differ in some instances, though it’s usually close.
 Other factors typically have a bigger effect on the cost, like your age, location, credit history, and driving record.

 Methodology